KhronosGroup/SPIRV-Guide/chapters/untyped_pointers.md

 For `OpCopyMemory`, either the `Source` or `Target` operand will contain a `OpTypePointer` still.

-For `OpCopyMemorSized`, both the `Source` and `Target` could be an untyped pointer, in this case, it interprets the data as an array of 8-bit integers.
+For `OpCopyMemorySized`, both the `Source` and `Target` could be an untyped pointer, in this case, it interprets the data as an array of 8-bit integers.

 For `OpVariable`, there is an optional `Data Type` in the `OpUntypedVariableKHR` to check.
-If you are using `Shader` (Vulkan) then this is [required the be there](https://docs.vulkan.org/spec/latest/appendices/spirvenv.html#VUID-StandaloneSpirv-OpUntypedVariableKHR-11167).
+If you are using `Shader` (Vulkan) then this is [required to be there](https://docs.vulkan.org/spec/latest/appendices/spirvenv.html#VUID-StandaloneSpirv-OpUntypedVariableKHR-11167).

 If you are trying to get the `OpTypePointer` from the `OpAccessChain`, the fix will depend on what your goal is.
 The `OpUntypedAccessChainKHR` has a `Base Type` that instructs how the indexes are interpreted.
 If the `OpAccessChain` is only used from a memory instruction (`OpLoad`, `OpStore`, etc) and as listed above, the type can be found from there already.